AndresPaulino/parking-garage-report/README.md

 - **Automatic Account Discovery**: Detects all available accounts from the Parkonect dropdown automatically
 - **Batch Processing**: Processes accounts in batches of 25 with automatic browser restart for stability
-- **Real-time Excel Export**: Writes data to Excel immediately after each account is processed
+- **Real-time Excel Export**: Writes data to Excel immediately after each account is processed (includes entries, exits, manual adjustments, net movement, and occupancy)
 - **Progress Tracking**: Creates JSON backup files to enable resume capability
 - **Resume Capability**: Can resume exactly where it left off if interrupted or crashed
-- **Browser Health Monitoring**: Automatically restarts browser based on time, operations, and memory usage
-- **Automatic Recovery**: Detects and recovers from browser crashes automatically
+- **Multi-Layer Error Recovery**:
+  - Top-level exception handler catches all script crashes and retries up to 3 times
+  - Per-batch exception handling with automatic retry
+  - Per-account exception handling to skip problematic accounts
+  - Browser health monitoring with automatic restart and verification
+- **Session Management**: Automatic re-login after each batch to prevent session timeouts
+- **Resource Cleanup**: Proper cleanup of browser resources prevents memory leaks
+- **Failed Account Tracking**: Tracks accounts that fail for later review
 - **Progress Bar**: Visual progress indicator with tqdm
 - **Email Notifications**: Optional email alerts when processing completes